 Edward Shahda.

-Example of the Photography and Archiving Methodology
+Example of the Photography & Archiving Methodology

 Panoramic portrait of Edward Shahda, which is formed by three main elements the portrait, the place, and the artistic creations.
 Each image is an attempt to encapsulate some of the artistic phases presented by Edward Shahda